 10. Safe patient positioning in the perioperative environment and Safe manual handling

 11. Management of accountable items used during surgery and procedures

 12. Surgical plume and Electrosurgical equipment (from Equipment and environment)

 The PATs are designed to measure perioperative nurses’ compliance and therefore the quality of perioperative nursing care against the nationally recognised professional standards of practice, Standards for Perioperative Nursing in Australia (16th edition).
 The collected evidence is a measure of the quality of care and provides a mechanism to improve perioperative nursing practice and patient outcomes.

 ACORN recommends that practice audits using these tools are conducted for each of the twelve standards, as a minimum, on an annual basis.
 The PATs may be used more frequently to support local quality improvement programs and the collected audit results will contribute to the evidence requirements for national standards accreditation.

-Auditors use a printed version of the audit tool to record the level of compliance with perioperative nurses’ practice during real-time observational audits.
-After the observation period, the auditor will enter the scores into the electronic spreadsheet program and review the results.
+Auditors use the audit tool to record the level of compliance with perioperative nurses’ practice during real-time observational audits.
+After the observation period, the auditor enters the scores into the electronic spreadsheet and review the results.